Moon Knight: Comparisons to Batman

 Charlie Huston, writer of the 2006 re-launch of Moon Knight, attempted to answer the criticism that Moon Knight is an ersatz Batman in an interview with Comixfan writer Remy Minnick.
 Minnick noted that the comparison is not baseless, as both Moon Knight and the Dark Knight are wealthy, "normal" humans who fight crime with detective skills, cover identities, skilled confidants, and are equipped with high-tech gadgetry, personalized air craft, and personalized throwing items.
 Likewise, Moon Knight briefly had a teenage would-be sidekick, with the Steven Grant identity becoming a billionaire (similar to Bruce Wayne), using the fortune to fund his career as Moon Knight.
 Huston accepted that the two characters have similarities, but went on to contrast them by noting particular differences in origin, motives, and personality.
 He said, "Bruce Wayne fights crime to avenge the murders of his parents," whereas Moon Knight "beats up whoever has it coming because he believes he is the avatar of the Egyptian god of vengeance and it helps him to feel better about all the people he killed when he was a mercenary."
 Thus, Batman is motivated by vengeance for a personal wrong against his parents, while Marc Spector is motivated by vengeance as a concept.
 Huston further notes that Bruce Wayne, Batman's alter ego, takes on other identities merely to aid in his investigations, while Moon Knight's three alters aid him as much in dealing with personal demons as fighting law-breakers, and had a further psychological toll by apparently causing dissociative identity disorder.
+Shawn S. Lealos of Comic Book Resources wrote, "Too many people call Moon Knight Marvel's version of Batman.
+There are some similarities, but Moon Knight is a much more complex character than Batman.
+Yes, both men are wealthy and use their money to front their crime-fighting adventures, but Batman is just a man fighting for good.
+Moon Knight has a split-personality and struggles to maintain his sanity.
+He gained the power of super-strength, durability, and stamina from the Moon God Khonshu.
+He doesn't mind killing, and most superheroes consider him to be completely insane.
+Sure, some fans compare him to Batman but only on the surface."